ranfysvalle02/Interactive-RAG/README.md

 # ReAct Prompt Technique + Chain of Thought
 Generating reasoning traces allow the model to induce, track, and update action plans, and even handle exceptions.
-Uses ReAct combined with chain-of-thought (CoT) that allows use of both internal knowledge and external information obtained during reasoning.
+This example uses ReAct combined with chain-of-thought (CoT).

 [Chain of Thought](https://www.promptingguide.ai/techniques/cot)